June 14, 2021

 Vaus drives his wife to the safety of her mother's home before his trip to Missouri.
 Mysteriously, they appear to be without their now pre-school daughter.
 Lee spots the Graham revival tent and is urged to stop.
 Bible passages and Graham's poignant words seem to be directed specifically toward Vaus.
 He tells his wife it is time to face the [Carmichael] music.
 At life's turning point, he is spiritually guided to accept Christ into his life, relieving his criminal burdens to begin a new life.
 Mustering the courage to face Kennedy about why he is quitting the syndicate presents a tense scene between them.

-Note: In this film, we witness a high energy Billy Graham during the extended, eight-week-long, Los Angeles Crusade under a huge tent in 1949.
+Note: In this film, we witness a high-energy Billy Graham during the extended, eight-week-long, Los Angeles Crusade under a huge tent in 1949.
 The passionate young Graham may appear to be the clichéd “condemning preacher” but he does not condemn nor judge.
 He simply understands the seriousness of eternity as spelled out in the Bible.
 Vaus went on to tour the country as an inspirational Christian speaker.
-Throughout history, God chooses people to lead.
+Throughout history, God has chosen people to lead.
 Ignoring these truths and not comprehending the change in Vaus, the ending will likely remain dull.

 No comments: